 For toddlers, dreams can feel incredibly real.
 It’s hard for them to distinguish between what’s imagined and things that actually happened.

-Even if Baby can understand that the content of a dream was imaginary, the emotions he feels during a dream are all very real.
+Even if Baby can understand that the content of a dream was imaginary, the emotions they feel during a dream are all very real.
 Those fight or flight reflexes can lead to dreams full of powerful, negative feelings.

 What can be even harder for parents is when they’re the subjects of those negative feelings.
-Baby‘s dreams will include characters he is familiar with, and there’s no one he knows better than you.
-Just because you were a bad character in Baby‘s dream doesn’t mean that he is mad at you, or scared of you.
+Baby‘s dreams will include characters they are familiar with, and there’s no one they know better than you.
+Just because you were a bad character in Baby‘s dream doesn’t mean that they are mad at you, or scared of you.

 How to explain

 There’s a lot of abstract concepts involved in understanding dreams – they are dreams after all.
-Here’s a four-step plan for helping Baby start to understand the difference between his dreams and his reality.
+Here’s a four-step plan for helping Baby start to understand the difference between their dreams and their reality.

-- Step 1, how imagination gets done: One of the best things about Baby is his wonderful imagination.
+- Step 1, how imagination gets done: One of the best things about Baby is their wonderful imagination.
 It’s powerful, and when it comes to dreams, imagination can be hard to understand and feel impossible to control.
 You can help by leading Baby in an imagination exercise.
-Ask him to close his eyes and imagine his feet are huge, or that you’ve disappeared.
-Then have him open his eyes and see that what he imagined didn’t come true.
-These simple demonstrations can help Baby start to experience the difference between what’s real and what’s just in his mind.
+Ask them to close their eyes and imagine their feet are huge, or that you’ve disappeared.
+Then have them open their eyes and see that what they imagined didn’t come true.
+These simple demonstrations can help Baby start to experience the difference between what’s real and what’s just in their mind.

-- Step 2, what the word “dream” can do: It might take a while for Baby to understand when he has had a dream.
-By introducing the term many times you can help him make the connection.
+- Step 2, what the word “dream” can do: It might take a while for Baby to understand when they have had a dream.
+By introducing the term many times you can help them make the connection.
 Putting it in context can also help, so try phrases like “dreams that happen at night,” “those dreams you get when you’re sleeping,” and “happy and scary dreams you remember when you wake up in bed.”
 This can help Baby associate those weird, bedtime experiences with the idea of dreaming and not daytime reality.